-- Relationship between the judge and the parties - Formal aspects of proceedings (service of documents, scheduling hearings etc.): responsibility of court - Substantive case management? - o principle of party presentation - duty to ask questions and give instructions (scope disputed; courts often reluctant, in particular towards parties represented by lawyers) - o taking evidence ex officio
+- Relationship between the judge and the parties - Formal aspects of proceedings (service of documents, scheduling hearings etc.): responsibility of court - Substantive case management? - principle of party presentation - duty to ask questions and give instructions (scope disputed; courts often reluctant, in particular towards parties represented by lawyers) - taking evidence ex officio (powers broad in theory, but rarely used in practice)

-- Evidence

-- types of evidence enumerated in ZPO (witness testimony, documents, inspection, courtappointed experts, written statements, party interrogation)

-- no party-appointed experts (such expertise only qualifies as party's assertion, not as evidence)

-- free evaluation of evidence

-- "anticipated evaluation" of evidence?
+- Evidence - types of evidence enumerated in ZPO (witness testimony, documents, inspection, courtappointed experts, written statements, party interrogation) - no party-appointed experts (such expertise only qualifies as party's assertion, not as evidence) - free evaluation of evidence - "anticipated evaluation" of evidence? - evidence that is irrelevant, inadmissible or (objectively) unfit for purpose - very problematic: assessment of credibility before taking of evidence

 - Evidence (continued)

 - duty to cooperate and right to refuse

 - unjustified refusal by party taken into account when appraising evidence

-- o unjustified refusal by third party: compulsion
+- unjustified refusal by third party: compulsion

 - illegally obtained evidence